Skip to content

 • Cache latency: cache client records latency via latency_seconds histogram for get/set operations.

-• Queue depth: maricusco.orchestration.queue_metrics.report_queue_depth(queue_name, depth) emits maricusco_queue_size; defaults vendor=internal, agent_type=queue.
+• Queue depth: redhound.orchestration.queue_metrics.report_queue_depth(queue_name, depth) emits redhound_queue_size; defaults vendor=internal, agent_type=queue.

 • Queue latency: record_queue_latency(queue_name, duration_seconds) records enqueue/dequeue latency via latency_seconds.